CyberSocYork/cybersoc.co.uk/README.md

 Chuck that frontmatter just before the start of your post, and it'll help it be picked up and rendered correctly.

 ### 2. Put your post in the right place
 It's important that your post is located in the correct directory, otherwise it won't be detected by GraphQL and displayed as a blog post.
-Once your post is ready to be added, upload it to `src/markdown-posts`.
-The easiest way to do this is to head to [this page](https://github.com/CyberSocYork/cybersocyork.github.io/tree/gatsby/src/markdown-posts) and click the *Upload files* button.
-Please make sure to name your commit clearly so we know what you're submitting.

-Alternatively, you can send your post to a member of the committee and they'll sort out it getting added to the repo.
+This directory is `src/markdown-posts`.
+To submit your blog post, please use github's pull requests feature.
+The easiest way to do this is to fork the repo, commit your post to your fork, and then create a pull request using github's online interface.
+It is important that you use a descriptive commit message for your commit, such as `Added blog post <title>`.

 ***